FlyTrackers/FlyTrackers/README.md

 **Required Must-have Stories**

-* User logs in to access the list of planes they're tracking, as well as settings
-* User can choose any additional planes to add based on set criteria
-* User can see specific aircraft statistics (i.e. how many 737-800's there are heading to Miami)
+[x] User logs in to access the list of planes they're tracking, as well as settings [x] User can choose any additional planes to add based on set criteria [x] User can see specific aircraft statistics (i.e. how many 737-800's there are heading to Miami) [x] User can see map of current flight location
-* Settings (Accessibility, Notifications, General, Dark Mode, Units, etc)
+[] Settings (Accessibility, Notifications, General, Dark Mode, Units, etc)

 **Optional Nice-to-have Stories**
-* Logs of previous flights that were tracked
+[] Logs of previous flights that were tracked
-* Additional statistics based on the user (i.e. Map plot showing their travel history?)
+[] Additional statistics based on the user (i.e. Map plot showing their travel history?)
-* Random picker of a plane or flight
+[] Random picker of a plane or flight
-* Public feed to post interesting data
+[] Public feed to post interesting data
-* Profile Picture
+[] Profile Picture
-* Chat log with other people following a specific flight?
+[] Chat log with other people following a specific flight?

 ### 2. Screen Archetypes

-* Login
+[x] Login
-* Register - User can sign up for an account
+[x] Register - User can sign up for an account
-   * The user can choose to create a new account, or login in with a previously made account
-   * Once logged in, user heads to their main tab view where they can see a list of their tracked flights or planes
-* User can see list of their tracked planes or flight
-   * After logging in, user sees a list of their flight or planes.
+   [x] The user can choose to create a new account, or login in with a previously made account [x] Once logged in, user heads to their main tab view where they can see a list of their tracked flights or planes [] User can see list of their tracked planes or flight [] After logging in, user sees a list of their flight or planes.
-   * User can choose to modify their selected planes
-* User can search for a flight or plane based on a set of filters
-   * If user finds a plane/flight of interest, can add it to their tracked list
-* User can change their personal settings
+   [] User can choose to modify their selected planes [] User can search for a flight or plane based on a set of filters [] If user finds a plane/flight of interest, can add it to their tracked list [] User can change their personal settings
-* [OPTIONAL] User can view a public feed with flights/planes of interest
+[] [OPTIONAL] User can view a public feed with flights/planes of interest

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* User's plane/flight list
+[x] User's plane/flight list
-* Search tab
+[x] Search tab
-* Profile/Settings Tab
+[x] Profile/Settings Tab

 [OPTIONAL]
-* Public feed tab
+[] Public feed tab
-* Randomized plane/flight suggestion tab
+[] Randomized plane/flight suggestion tab

 **Flow Navigation** (Screen to Screen)

-* User is logged in or allowed to register
+[x] User is logged in or allowed to register
-* User gets sent to tracked list -> these can be modified or deleted
-* User clicks on item in tracked list -> additional details about flight are revealed
-* User can search and add to their tracked list, given a wide variety of filters -> list shows only items meeting filter criteria
+[] User gets sent to tracked list -> these can be modified or deleted [] User clicks on item in tracked list -> additional details about flight are revealed [] User can search and add to their tracked list, given a wide variety of filters -> list shows only items meeting filter criteria
-* Profile/Settings -> users can modify their account or app settings or toggle dark mode
+[] Profile/Settings -> users can modify their account or app settings or toggle dark mode

 ## Wireframes
 <img src="https://github.com/FlyTrackers/FlyTrackers/blob/main/flytracker_wireframe.jpeg?raw=true" width=600>